beforesemicolon/markup/docs/documentation/installation.md

 ## Installation

 Markup is a plug-and-play package that does not need to be built.
 There is no need to any additional setup or requirements to get started.
-Simply add it to your project and proceed.
+Simply add it to your project and start writing your code.

 ### Via CDN